Punjab govt buckles under 'vaccine scam' charge, asks pvt hospitals to return stock | Politics

 “The government itself is on ventilator now and they have realized that they are not coming back to power, and that's why they are indulging in as much looting as they can,” he said.

-BJP national general secretary Tarun Chugh said a criminal case should be registered against all those involved in the “vaccine scam” under which the vaccine provided by the Centre for the poor, working class was “sold” at “commercial rates” to private hospitals.
+BJP leader Chugh said a criminal case should be registered against all those involved in the “vaccine scam” under which the doses provided by the Centre for the poor, working class were “sold” at “commercial rates” to private hospitals.

 They, in turn, “made huge money out of it at the cost of the poor and the needy people”, his statement said.

-He alleged that the state government “sold” 40,000 Covaxin doses at Rs 1,060 each out of the 1.14 lakh doses it received last month from the Centre for Rs 420 each.

-All this has been happening when Punjab last month recorded among the highest fatality rates in the country, the BJP leader said and demanded that the Centre should take action against the state government.
+All this has been happening when Punjab last month recorded among the highest fatality rates in the country, the BJP leader said.

 Chugh said it was “pure black marketing” by the state government.